Is your shift lock release stuck? Learn how to fix it!

 - Find the shift lock override slot.
 It is on the shifter console near the lever.
 The slot may have a plastic cap that you’ll need to remove

-- Switch gears as you normally would.
+- Shift gears as you normally would.

 If you perform these steps with the engine off, be sure to switch to neutral to start the car.
+Otherwise, you might run into problems.

 Check Your Owner’s Manual For Shift Lock Release Instructions